BTS are No. 1 act on Spotify Singapore 2021 chart, JJ Lin top local singer

 Bieber's Justice was the No. 2 album while Stay, his collaboration with Australian singer The Kid Laroi, was the runner-up for singles.

 Local Malay-language podcast OkLetsGo and The Podcast, in both English and Malay, were the top two among listeners here.
-Ted Talks Daily, from North America, is third while another local Malay podcast, Malam Seram (Scary Night), is fourth.
+Ted Talks Daily, from North America, was third while another local Malay podcast, Malam Seram (Scary Night), was fourth.